Freya-Tenebrae/MiniShell/README.md

 > ONLY SOME FONCTIONNALITY ARE SUPORTED: SOMETHING NOT LISTED BELOW WILL HAVE AN INDETERMINATED BAHAVIOR
  - Launching an executable (with absolute or relative path)
- - Launchinf a build in command :
+ - Launching a build in command :
  	- exit
  	- echo
  	- pwd